Darkdonuts/PureDesu/README.md

 # PureDesu
 ----------------
-I had nothing better to do
+A project I decided to do on a whim.
+I'll add and change things while I learn.